cnthiesen/quantum-innovation-challenge/index.md

 ## Why participate?

-- Five teams will be selected to present their work at the [European Quantum Technologies Conference 2025 (EQTC)](https://eqtc2025.ku.dk/) in Copenhagen
+- Five teams will be selected to present their work at the [European Quantum Technologies Conference 2025 (EQTC)](https://eqtc2025.ku.dk/) in Copenhagen.
-- Each of the top 5 teams will receive a voucher for access to the Gefion AI Supercomputer to test and validate their solutions
+- Each of the top 5 teams will receive a voucher for access to the Gefion AI Supercomputer to test and validate their solutions.
-- The winning solution will be announced in Spring 2026 during another leading European quantum event
+- The winning solution will be announced in Spring 2026 during another leading European quantum event.
+- Networking and access to a global community of experts from the academic and industrial life science community.
+- Working on a relevant life science use case with feedback and mentoring from leading industry partners, investors, and experts.
+- Direct access and support from Gefion, one of the fastest supercomputers globally, to run your challenge code (top 5 teams).
+- Global marketing and branding with free tickets to EQTC 2025, presentation opportunities and further fostering of relationships (top 5 teams).
+- Onboarding to the global QAI Ventures ecosystem with 1 year of exclusive 1:1 mentoring from investment and technology experts and a ticket to the QAI Ventures speed dating session to join upcoming venture building or accelerator programs (top 3 teams).

 Do not miss this opportunity to engage in quantum innovation at the frontier of life sciences.